CaioMJ/WAAPI-Tools/Auto Set Music Streaming Settings/README.md

  2. The tool will automatically enable Stream for all music tracks in scope.
 Next it will ask you to define values for the other streaming related settings.

  3. It will ask you to pass in a value for the Zero Latency and Non-cachable settings.
-You can type either "true" or "false" for those.
-The script will also check for spelling mistakes and will give you the desired option.
+You can type either "true" or "false" for those (or "t" and "f").
+It will also catch spelling mistakes and will give you the desired option.

- 4. It will ask you to pass in a value in miliseconds for the Look-ahead time and the Prefectch length.
+ 4. It will ask you to pass in a value in milliseconds for the Look-ahead time and the Prefetch length.

  5. Any value above can be left blank if you don't want to change it.
 Simple press enter without typing anything and the script will ignore that setting.